remogatto/gospeccy/README.md

 [⚛](http://github.com/0xe2-0x9a-0x9b), GoSpeccy is now animated by a deeply [concurrent](http://github.com/remogatto/gospeccy/wiki/Architecture) soul.
-I think this a strong peculiarity of GoSpeccy and it opens new interesting scenarios in the world of emulators.
+We think this a strong peculiarity of GoSpeccy and it opens new interesting scenarios in the world of emulators.

 Among other things, coding an emulator in Go is very enjoyable.
 The